natir/blog/_posts/2018-10-06-binary-mapping-format.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-For people didn't work on long-read assembly, first welcomme, second minimap is a very good mapper used to find similar region between long read, is output are in PAF for Pairwise Alignment Format, this format are present in [minimap2 man page](https://lh3.github.io/minimap2/minimap2.html#10), roughly it's tsv with for each similare region found (called before match), format store two read name, read length, begin and end position of match, plus some other information.
+For people didn't work on long-read assembly, first welcome, second minimap is a very good mapper used to find similar region between long read, is output are in PAF for Pairwise Alignment Format, this format are present in [minimap2 man page](https://lh3.github.io/minimap2/minimap2.html#10), roughly it's tsv with for each similar region found (called before match), format store two read name, read length, begin and end position of match, plus some other information.

-This tweet create some discussion and thrid solution was proposed, use classic mapping against reference compression format, filter some match, creation of a new binary compressed format to store all-vs-all mapping.
+This tweet creates some discussion and third solution was proposed, use classic mapping against reference compression format, filter some match, the creation of a new binary compressed format to store all-vs-all mapping.

 ## Use mapping reference file

-Torsten Seemann and me suggest to use sam minimap outupt and compress it in BAM/CRAM but after little apprently isn't work, well.
+Torsten Seemann and I suggest using SAM minimap output and compress it in BAM/CRAM but after little apparently isn't working, well.

 <blockquote class="twitter-tweet" data-lang="fr">
 <p lang="en" dir="ltr">My trouble to convert bam in cram is solved thank to <a href="https://twitter.com/RayanChikhi?ref_src=twsrc%5Etfw">@RayanChikhi</a> !<br><br>minimap output without sequence compress in cram,noref (i.e. tmp_short.cram) is little bit heavier than classic paf compress in gz.<br><br>So it&#39;s probably time for a Binary Alignment Format. <a href="https://t.co/W02wj7tf2I">pic.twitter.com/W02wj7tf2I</a></p>&mdash; Pierre Marijon (@pierre_marijon) <a href="https://twitter.com/pierre_marijon/status/1047798695822024704?ref_src=twsrc%5Etfw">4 octobre 2018</a>
 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Ok heven remove not necessary field in sam format (sequence and mapping field), and with better compression solution, isn't better than PAF format compress with gzip.
-Maybe with larger file this solution could be save so space.
+OK have not removed necessary field in SAM format (sequence and mapping field), and with better compression solution, isn't better than PAF format compress with gzip.
+Maybe with larger file this solution could be saved so space.

 ## Filter